freight-trust/documentation/docs/index.md

 !!! abstract
     The Omnibus format of documentation includes a **Rulebook**, **Engineering Specifications**, **Technical Documentation**, **Research Papers**, and more.
 [Freight Trust & Clearing](https://freighttrust.com).

+## Overview

+Guide to the documentation is as follows:
+    Category *an informal name given to a section or collection of sections*.
+        Section *a formal name given to a specific part of the* `omnibus`.
+            Sub-Section *a formal name given to a specific part of a* `section`.

+* Operations
+- Corporate
+    - Pricing Benchmark
+    - Pricing Precedence
+    - Transaction Pricing
+    - Incident Response Plan
+    - Software Defects
+    - Business Continuity

+* Explainations
+- Concepts
+    - [Mechanics & Dogma](concepts/central-dogma.html): This can be thought of as an abbreviated "informal academic paper"

+* Legal
+- Rulebook
+    - [General](#): Information on the legal paramters that constitute how behavior is regulated on-chain.

+* Technical
+- Blockchain
+    - Token Overview: Information on the $EDI Token and its utility
+    - Staking: Information on how Staking Pools
+    - Network: Information on "master nodes" and the "pools" for nodes
+- Event Streams
+    - Messague Queues
+    - Schema Registry (not in the "kafka" sense)

 ## Rulebook Notice

 !!! note
 	In these Rules, unless the context clearly requires otherwise,

-    (a) words in the singular include the plural and words in the plural include the singular, (b) any gender includes each other gender,
+    (a) words in the singular include the plural and words in the plural include the singular,
+    (b) any gender includes each other gender,
-    (c) references to statutory provisions include those provisions, and any rules or regulations promulgated thereunder, as amended, and
+    (c) references to statutory provisions include those provisions, and any rules or regulations promulgated thereunder, as amended, and.
     (d) all uses of the word “including” should be construed to mean “including, but not limited to.

     Headings included herein are for convenience purposes only and do not form a part of these Rules.

 !!! important
-    **Date and Time References** Unless otherwise specified, all references to dates, times or time periods shall refer to, or be measured in accordance with the time in New York City, New York.
+    **Date and Time References** Unless otherwise specified, all references. to dates, times or time periods shall refer to, or be measured in. accordance with the time in New York City, New York.